ziadtawfeek/web/_pages/book-shelf.md

 - Who Moved My Cheese?
 - How to Win Friends & Influence People
 - **Rich Dad Poor Dad: What the Rich Teach Their Kids About Money - That the Poor and Middle Class Do Not!**
-- **The Culture Map: Breaking Through the Invisible Boundaries of Global Business**
-- Never Split the Difference: Negotiating as if Your Life Depended on It
-- Thinking, Fast and Slow
-- How to Have Confidence and Power in Dealing with People